SegDAC: Visual Generalization in Reinforcement Learning via Dynamic Object Tokens: Experimental Methodology

-\begin{enumerate}[leftmargin=*, itemsep=0pt, topsep=2pt] \item \textbf{Manipulation Object (MO):} The task-critical object directly grasped or moved by the robot’s end-effector to complete the main objective. \item \textbf{Receiver Object (RO):} An essential object not directly manipulated, but necessary for task completion by interacting with the MO. \item \textbf{Primary Interaction Surface (Table):} The main horizontal surface that supports or anchors interactions between MOs and ROs. \item \textbf{Background Elements:} All other visual components not classified above (e.g., walls, peripheral floor, skybox, distant scenery). \end{enumerate}
+Existing visual RL benchmarks such as DMC-GB~\citep{hansen2021stabilizingdeepqlearningconvnets} and DMC-GB2~\citep{almuzairee2024recipe} mainly focus on locomotion tasks with relatively simple visual changes. \citet{yuan2023rlvigenreinforcementlearningbenchmark} showed that these settings do not fully capture the demands of more realistic robotic environments.
+To provide a more rigorous evaluation, we introduce a new visual generalization benchmark built on ManiSkill3~\citep{taomaniskill3}, covering 8 manipulation tasks across two robot embodiments (Franka Panda arm and Unitree G1 humanoid) with systematic visual perturbations organized into semantically meaningful difficulty levels.

+\paragraph{Scene entity taxonomy.} Inspired by~\citep{pumacay2024colosseumbenchmarkevaluatinggeneralization}, we define perturbations precisely, we decompose each scene into four entity types: the \emph{manipulation object} (MO), the object directly grasped or moved by the end-effector; the \emph{receiver object} (RO), an object not directly manipulated but necessary for task completion; the \emph{primary interaction surface} (table); and \emph{background elements} (walls, floor, skybox).
+This taxonomy enables perturbations that target specific scene components and allows us to design configurations that create controlled semantic conflicts between entities.